microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

    1. `Owner` of the subscription<br/>
    1. `Contributor` and `User Access Administrator` of the subscription
    1. `Owner` of the resource group.
-      1. *Note: this level of access will result in a warning during deployment, and will not use the latest VM pricing data.</i>  [Learn more](https://github.com/microsoft/CromwellOnAzure/blob/master/docs/troubleshooting-guide.md#dynamic-cost-optimization-and-ratecard-api-access)*
+      1. *Note: this level of access will result in a warning during deployment, and will not use the latest VM pricing data.</i>  [Learn more](https://github.com/microsoft/CromwellOnAzure/blob/master/docs/troubleshooting-guide.md#dynamic-cost-optimization-and-ratecard-api-access).
+Also, you must specify the resource group name during deployment with this level of access (see below).*
 1. Install the [Azure Command Line Interface (az cli)](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest), a command line experience for managing Azure resources.
 1. Run `az login` to authenticate with Azure